How Alcohol May Affect Multiple Sclerosis

 Alcohol and multiple sclerosis risk in research studies

-Large analyses generally find no significant association between overall alcohol consumption and the risk of developing MS. A 2020 review reported this broad pattern, although study results varied by design and population source.
+Large analyses generally find no significant association between overall alcohol consumption and the risk of developing MS. A 2020 review reported this broad pattern, although study results varied by design and population the NIH.

 That finding should not be read as a reason to drink for prevention.
 Observational studies can be distorted by smoking patterns, socioeconomic factors, diet, health status, and the fact that some people stop drinking because they already feel unwell.
 They cannot prove protection.

 MS risk is broader than alcohol.
 Genetics, sex, geography, vitamin D exposure, infections such as Epstein-Barr virus, and smoking all appear in the larger risk picture.
-In the United States, about 914,000 adults were estimated to be living with MS in 2017, almost twice earlier estimates source.
+In the United States, about 914,000 adults were estimated to be living with MS in 2017, almost twice earlier estimates the NIH.

 For prevention, alcohol is not a treatment lever.
 Avoiding smoking and getting medical guidance are more defensible steps.